-As consumers and retailers move online, we have built Instacart Ads, which offers CPG brands a new way to reach customers at the point of purchase and within minutes of delivery and consumption.
-Today, nearly 6,000 brands are using Instacart Ads and are now more easily discoverable as customers fill their digital carts.
-15 Instacart Ads offers brands a highly measurable ads offering that leverages first-party transaction data to move products off of store shelves more efficiently.
+As consumers and retailers move online, CPG brands can use Instacart Ads as a new way to reach customers at the point of purchase and within minutes of delivery and consumption.
+Today, nearly 6,000 brands are using Instacart Ads and are now more easily discoverable as customers fill their digital carts.15 Instacart Ads offers brands a highly measurable ads offering that leverages first-party transaction data to move products off of store shelves more efficiently.